CommandMC/HeroicWiki/Rockstar-Games-from-Epic-Games.md

 ## GTA V Enhanced Edition

-On Linux, you'll need GE-Proton9-26 or newer.
+On Linux, you'll need Proton Hotfix.
+This should be fixed in GE-Proton9-27 (not yet available).

 ## Rockstar Games on MacOS